SirPepe/ornament/Readme.md

   components and replace them only when the need for change arises.
 A compatibility wrapper for frameworks that are not quite friendly to web components (eg. React) may be required.
-- If you want to replace Ornament with hand-written logic, you can **replace all attribute and update handling piecemeal.** Ornament's decorators co-exist with native `attributeChangedCallback()` and friends just fine.
+- If you want to replace Ornament with hand-written logic for web components, you can **replace all attribute and update handling piecemeal.** Ornament's decorators co-exist with native `attributeChangedCallback()` and friends just fine.
 Ornament *extends* what you can do with custom elements, it does not abstract anything away.
 - Much of your migration will depend on **how you build on top of Ornament.**
   You should keep reusable components and app-specific state containers separate, just as you would do in e.g. React.
 This will make maintenance and